chenaciousD/website/content/projects/GenAIPerpsective/index.md

 {{< figure src="geoff.gif" title="Get Your Mind Out by Geoff Mcfetridge" >}}

-# AI empowers anyone to create
+# AI empowers everyone to build their own software

+> "Everyone is a programmer now - you just have to say something to the compute.
+Human language is the new programming language." - Jensen Huang

-`GenAI dramatically reduces the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there too.
+`GenAI breakes the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there too.
 What I mean is creativity in its broadest sense — the act of envisioning and bringing an idea to life, your own idea, independently.

 # Curiosity is all you need

-Access to GPT has sparked a new enthusiasm and energy for learning and creation.
+Speaking personally, LLMs have sparked a new enthusiasm and energy for learning and creation.
 Any topic, any thread, any thought, any idea has the potential to be realized if you are curious enough to see it through.
-Although I specifically used GPT to help me build software, I also believe that this trend will permeate other industries too.

 In high school, I was given a science award for being the most inquisitive.
-I would often annoy teachers with my questions - some of which were dumb, sometimes repetitive, and perhaps distracting - but they were an essential part of the way I learned.
+I would often annoy teachers with my questions - many of which were ignorant, sometimes repetitive, and often distracting - but they were an essential part of the way I learned.
 My questions were my brain trying to form and validate my mental model of a concept.
-GPT is a teacher with limitless energy.
+LLMs like GPT are teachers with limitless energy, infinite patience.
 It doesn't judge, it comes along with you on your learning journey and it never tires.
 To get the most value out of an LLM like GPT, you really have to probe it.
 You have to experiment with the technology itself and see what's possible.

 Here are a few ways I have prompted GPT to help me understand an idea:
 1. Ask it to provide an example(s) (a simple tactic that can you can easily continue to modify to simpler and simpler examples)